 “Once you’ve solidified an idea, enter your event into the IEW events page at global.arizona.edu/iew.
 We’ll post the event to campus calendars and promote through other specialized advertising,” said Beggs.
 “It’s a great way to promote what you’re doing and reinforce how globally-connected our campus is.”

-“Just pick a date and time and reserve a room, and the Office of Global Initiatives will help you publicize your event,” said Ehlers.
+“Just pick a date and time and reserve a room, and UA Global will help you publicize your event,” said Ehlers.
 “We also use our college LISTSERV and try to make hand-outs.”

 Six.
 Get involved at any level.